niklasl/ldtr/README.md

 control over the shapes and terms of the results.

+While primarily designed to produce a native data structure representable as JSON-LD, LDTR also includes serializers for:

+* TriG
+* RDF/XML

-While primarily designed to produce a native data structure representable as JSON-LD, LDTR also includes a *TriG serializer*, which similarly works by transcribing the JSON-LD as simply as possible.
-This imposes some restrictions upon the data, due to which advanced features of JSON-LD LDTR can faithfully transcribe.
-(You can always feed it expanded JSON-LD to ensure compatibility and fidelity.)
+These work similarly to the parsers, by transcribing the JSON-LD as directly as possible.
+This "shortcut" imposes some restrictions on the data, depending upon which compaction features of JSON-LD that the output format can faithfully transcribe.
+Regular "URI-to-PName" term compaction is guaranteed to work (which is the form of compact JSON-LD that the parsers output; representing a kind of common intersection between these formats).

 ## Install